Tsomoriri/TTP_ACO/README.md

-# solution to Travelling Thief problem using Ant colony optimisation
+# Solution to Travelling Thief problem using Ant colony optimisation

 ## Introduction
-Provide a brief overview of the project, its purpose, and what it aims to achieve.
-Mention the main technologies used and any unique features or capabilities.
+Multi-objective Ant colony optimsation with single colony and scalarising functions.
+This script acts a template for ablation study of paraemters of ant colony and Travelling thief problem

 ## Table of Contents
 - [Introduction](#introduction)